deadelf79/CIGUI/README.md

    - RGSS3 projects
    - 'Rogue Project' projects (in future version)
 How to use help?
- - Open 'doc' dir, find 'index.html' file and open it How to update help?
+ - Open 'doc' dir, find 'index.html' file and open it in any browser How to update help?
- - Install [last stable version of Ruby](http://rubyinstaller.org/) (this link for Windows)
+ - Install [last stable version of Ruby](http://rubyinstaller.org/ ) (this link for Windows)
- - Run 'make.bat' in root OR open command line and call command like this:
+ - Run 'make.bat' in root OR open command line, move to dir where cigui is and call command like this (without quotes):
  "rdoc --format=darkfish --encoding=UTF-8 --line-numbers cigui.rb"